Aníbal Pinto

-Aníbal Pinto Garmendia (/es-419/; March 15, 1825 – June 9, 1884) was a Chilean political figure.
+Aníbal Pinto Garmendia (/es-419/; 15 March 1825 – 9 June 1884) was a Chilean political figure.
 He served as the president of Chile between 1876 and 1881.

 Early life

-He was born in Santiago de Chile, the son of former Chilean president General Francisco Antonio Pinto and of Luisa Garmendia Aldurralde.
+Pinto was born on 15 March 1825 in Santiago, Chile to Francisco Antonio Pinto and Luisa Garmendia.
 He completed his studies at the Colegio Argentino de Santiago and the Instituto Nacional.
 At the age of 20, he joined the foreign service, and was posted as under-secretary to the Chilean Legation to the Holy See.
 He returned to Chile two years later, in 1850.
 Two years later, he was elected to the lower house of congress, and was reelected several times.
 Later, he became a Senator and, in 1861, was named Intendant of Concepción, position that he held for 10 years.
-There he married Delfina de la Cruz Zañartu, daughter of General José María de la Cruz Prieto and Josefa Zañartu Trujillo.

 In 1871, President Errázuriz named him minister of war and navy, and, from that position, became one of the contenders for the presidential nomination.
 He first defeated Miguel Luis Amunátegui in the liberal primaries, and later Benjamín Vicuña in the presidential elections.